-Now, often that is simply not true but, even assuming it is, the key question is “do you really want to?”
-Today I’m sharing a story of what I go through so landlords don’t have to.
+Quite often that is simply not true.
+Even assuming it is, the key question is “do you really want to?”
+Today I want to share a story about what property managers go through so landlords don’t have to.

 Our company looks after a tenancy in one of the lower socio-economic areas of town.
-The tenant – we will call him Bob even though that is not his real name - has lived there with his wife and three kids for eight or more years.
+The tenant – let’s call him Bob even though that’s not his real name – has lived there with his wife and three kids for eight or more years.
 On the face of it, that makes him a model tenant.
-In reality, Bob is quite a pompous little man with a vastly exaggerated view of own importance and a rather tenuous grasp on the realities of life.
+In reality, Bob is a funny little man with a vastly exaggerated view of his own importance and so he has a rather tenuous grasp on the realities of life.